dashdotdotdashdotdot/MyBlog/content/post/2023-06-14-limitations-with-p-e-ratio-and-peg-ratio/index.markdown

 $$G = \bigg(\frac{1+\pi}{1+r} \bigg)^T $$.

-That is an Income component and a Growth.
-So if one firm has a cost of capital of 10% and a P/E ratio of 12, then the growth expectations for the of the firm are increasing the value of the firm by 20%.
+There is an Income component and a Growth.
+Therefore, So if one firm has a cost of capital of 10% and a P/E ratio of 12, then the growth expectations for the of the firm are increasing the value of the firm by 20%.
 The limitation of this decomposition, however, is it is not clear how to apply it to a firm with negative earnings.